 MATERIAL AND METHODS

-Posterior teeth of 47 patients were restored with 103 restorations (45 inlays, 58 PCRs).
-After defect- oriented preparations, monolithic PICN restorations of VITA Enamic were fabricated with a CAD/CAM system (inEoS blue/ CEREC inLab MCXL) and adhesively bonded (Variolink II).
-Clinical reevaluations were so far performed at baseline and 6, 12, 24, and 36 months after insertion according to modified United States Public Health Service (USPHS) criteria.
+45 inlays and 58 overlay were prepared with VITA Enamic (PICN), using a CAD/CAM system (inEoS blue/ CEREC inLab MCXL) and adhesively bonded (Variolink II).
+After te luting procedures, the restorations were evaluated at baseline and after 6, 12, 24, and 36 months, according to modified United States Public Health Service (USPHS) criteria.
 Absolute failures were demonstrated by Kaplan-Meier survival rate and relative failures by Kaplan-Meier success rate.
 A logistic regression model was adjusted for modified USPHS criteria to investigate time and restoration effects (p < 0.05).

-After an observation time of 3 years, survival rates were 97.4% for inlays and 95.6% for PCRs.
-Three restorations had to be replaced due to clinically unacceptable fractures.
+The survival rate were 97.4% for inlays and 95.6% for overlay, after 3 years.
+Three restorations had to be replaced due to fractures.
 Secondary caries and debonding were not observed.
-The 3-year Kaplan- Meier success rate was 84.8% for inlays and 82.4% for PCRs.
+The 3-year Kaplan- Meier success rate was 84.8% for inlays and 82.4% for overlay.
 The decrease in marginal adaption (p = 0.0005), increase in marginal discoloration (p < 0.0001), and surface roughness (p = 0.0005) over time were significant.
 Color match and anatomic form were excellent.
-No significant differences were found between both types of restorations for survival (p = 0.716) and success rate (p = 0.431).

-PICN restorations are suitable treatment option for posterior inlays and overlay.
-They showed a favorable clinical performance, but clinical long-term data have to be waited.
+PICN restorations are a suitable treatment option for the rehabilitation of posterior teeth with inlay and overlay.
+Even if they showed a favorable clinical performance, more clinical long-term data have to be waited.

 (Photocredit: Dr. Simona Chirico)

 Digital Dentistry 10 March 2020